0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Attack-Technique.md

 title: Active Directory Attack Technique - CRTP
 date: 2024-06-20 05:00:00 +0800
 categories: [Cert]
-tags: [cert]     # TAG names should always be lowercase
+tags: [Cert]     # TAG names should always be lowercase
-description: This playbook covers both passive and active reconnaissance techniques, providing a comprehensive guide for collecting information about the target organization.
+description: Designed to provide a comprehensive guide to Active Directory (AD) attack techniques, starting with enumeration, the essential first step in any AD attack strategy.
 ---

 # 0. Reading List